Working with eBay Managed Payments

 - the getPaymentsProgram and getPaymentsProgramOnboarding methods are used to get the managed payments onboarding status of a seller.

-- New: getKYC endpoint informs sellers of action they need to take to complete seller onboarding through a process eBay calls KYC (“Know your Customer”).
+- the getKYC endpoint informs sellers of action they need to take to complete seller onboarding through a process eBay calls KYC (“Know your Customer”).

 - Finances API:

-- Retrieve seller payout information for eBay orders
+- Retrieves seller payout information for eBay orders

-- Retrieve details for various transactions, including sales, buyer refunds, seller credits, payment disputes, shipping labels, and transfers
+- Retrieves details for various transactions, including sales, buyer refunds, seller credits, payment disputes, shipping labels, and payment transfers to eBay

-- New. currency conversion enabled to support international selling by managed payments sellers.
+- currency conversion enabled to support international selling by managed payments sellers.

 - Fulfillment API